SonawaneAshwini/Web-Mini-Projects/README.md

 Replace repository-name with the actual repository name for each project.

 ## Prerequisites
-Make sure you have a C compiler installed (e.g., GCC).
-Some projects may require additional libraries or software, which will be specified in their respective folders.
+Before running these projects, ensure you have the following installed on your machine:

+- A web browser (e.g., Chrome, Firefox, Safari)
+- A text editor or IDE (e.g., VS Code, Sublime Text)

 ## How can I read this tutorial without an Internet connection? <img alt="GIF" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/hmm.gif" width="20" />